buddhamagnet/cv/employment.md

 Have also made a couple of trips to the Tower (where the journalists live) to introduce the graphics and front end team to the joys of selenium testing.

+> “I worked with Dave Goodchild at the Economist.
+Dave is a fantastic person to work with.
+Not only does he hold to a high standard of excellence (even if that means spending great amounts of time cleaning up other people's messes), but he brings a charisma and enthusiasm into his work that is just contagious."

+Judah Anthony, lead developer, New York office.

+> "I had the luck to work with Dave for almost a year.
+He is one of the hard worker colleagues who helps you first whenever you have a problem.
+It was surprising sometimes how quickly and precisely he can solve problems.
+His technical skills are really great - and also as a team member he is able to keep up a good spirit no matter how hard the pressure is.
+I would love to work with him again in the future."

+Peter Arato, Drupal developer.

 ### [UNBOUND](http://unbound.co.uk) JUNE 2011 - JUNE 2012

 Freelancing for a UK-based startup (Rails 3 platform) created by the QI research team.
 Unbound provides a crowd-funded publishing platform for